pluskal-lab/DreaMS_MIMB/README.md

-This repository is the hands-on companion to the book chapter *Using Foundational Models for Mass Spectrometry*.
+This repository is the hands-on companion to the book chapter *Annotating metabolomics data using DreaMS and MassSpecGym*.
 It includes ready-to-run Jupyter notebooks, datasets, and pretrained models for [DreaMS](https://www.nature.com/articles/s41587-025-02663-3) and [MassSpecGym](https://arxiv.org/abs/2410.23326).
 You can follow the complete workflow, from preparing and deduplicating spectra to matching them in spectral libraries and fine-tuning models.
 The tutorials match the chapter’s examples and are easy to follow for both beginners and experienced researchers.
 Everything comes with installation scripts so you can set up the environment quickly and adapt the methods to your own data.

 ---
 ## 🚀 What is DreaMS_MIMB?